carnegiemellonracing/monorepo/DIM-ESE/README.md

 # `DIM-ESE`
 ## Driver Interface Module EVE Screen Editor Project

-This repository contains [EVE Screen Editor (ESE)][ESE] screens for the Driver Interface Module's display.
+This repository contains screens for the Driver Interface Module's (DIM) display.

+## Screen Creation Workflow

+1. Create or edit a screen using the [EVE Screen Editor (ESE)][ESE].
+2. Use the script ese_coproc.py to convert the resulting .ese file.
+Copy the script output into an appropriately named .rawh file.
+3. The .rawh file can now be included in DIM code.
+See DIM/tftDL.c to see how other .rawh files are included.

 ## Fonts workaround